qbead/qbeadWebsite/content/book/sight.md

 </script>
 </div>

 This will allow us to program the SpinWheel to display beautiful colorful patterns (while using only a small set of hardware components).
-This is why the sliders go from 0 to 255 instead a more obvious set of numbers like 0 to 100 - this is the range used by the SpinWheel.
+This is why the sliders go from 0 to 255 instead of a more obvious set of numbers like 0 to 100 - this is the range used by the SpinWheel for the minimum and maximum of red, green, and blue allowed in the mixture.

 Now let's start programming the SpinWheel to light up a specific color!
 Pick a color you like by changing the sliders above (for instance, I like this purple `(195,0,255)`), and make the large LEDs on the SpinWheel show that color.

 If you have trouble understanding the commands below, be sure to read our [quick start guide](/quickstart) and if necessary some of the Computer Science 101 sections.

+One more quick point: depending on how bright it is in the room where you are programming the SpinWheel, you may want to change the brightness of the LEDs.
+For instance, something that seems blinding when working on it under artificial lights will seem dim in full sunlight.
+If you'd like to change the brightnes of the SpinWheel (for any reason!), you can add `SpinWheel.largeLEDs.setBrightness(X);` into the setup loop, and change the value of X how you wish.

 ```cpp
 #include "SpinWearables.h"